carlitos-206/personal-portfolio/carlitos_portfolio_backend/voice/README.md

 ## How It Works

 1. **Record Your Speech:** Visit the live demo and follow the instructions to record your spoken English.
 2. **Accent Analysis:** The system processes your speech.
-ChatGPT, enhanced with accent-specific training, analyzes the data to determine how closely your accent aligns with a standard English accent.
+Then ChatGPT, enhanced with accent-specific training, analyzes/translates the data to determine how closely your accent aligns with a standard English accent.
 3. **Feedback & Suggestions:** Based on the analysis, you'll receive detailed suggestions and guidance on improving your pronunciation.

 ## Getting Started

 To try out the demo:
-1. Click the live demo link: [www.devCarlitos.xyz](http://www.devCarlitos.xyz)
+1. Click the live demo link: [www.devCarlitos.xyz](https://www.devCarlitos.xyz)
 2. Follow the on-screen instructions to record your speech.
 3. Review the feedback and tips provided to help you adjust your accent.